 As you create a plan for analyzing quantitative data from your surveys, chances are you’ve come across the phrase “interval scale.”
-But what is the interval scale, and how does it differ from commonly associated terms like “nominal scale” and “ordinal scale”?
+But what is the it, and how does it differ from commonly associated terms like “nominal scale” and “ordinal scale”?

 We’ll cover the definition, describe key characteristics, and provide interval scale examples that could be especially useful for your survey strategy.